New Counterexamples to Min-Oo's Conjecture via Tunnels: Surgery Construction with Controlled Scalar Curvature

-Now by \cite[Lemma 3.9]{Wa} we have that $g_{\partial P}$ converges to $\tilde{g}$ as $\eta \to 0$.
-Therefore for small $\eta$, there is a homotopy from $g_{\partial P}$ to $\tilde{g}$ through metrics with scalar curvature strictly greater than $\kappa-\delta$.
+Now by \Cref{mprincurv} (cf. \cite[Lemma 3.9]{Wa}) we have that $g_{\partial P}$ converges to $\tilde{g}$ as $\eta \to 0$.
+Therefore for small $\eta$, there is a homotopy from $g_{\partial P}$ to $\tilde{g}$ through metrics with scalar curvature strictly greater than $\kappa+\Lambda_n-\frac{1}{j}$.
 Now we want to construct a homotopy from $\tilde{g}$ to the product of two round spheres.
-By construction we have totally geodesic fibers and so by O'Neill's formula we can calculate the scalar curvature of $\tilde{g}$ as
+Viewing $\tilde{g}$ as a submersion metric and applying O'Neill's formula \cite[Chapter 9]{Bes} we have the following equation for scalar curvature:

-where $A$ is O'Neill's integrability tensor and it measures the integrability of the horizontal distribution, i.e., when $A$ vanishes the horizontal distribution is integrable.
-We note that $|A|^2=O(\eta^2)$.
-We can deform $\tilde{g}$ through Riemannian submersions to one with a base metric $g^p_1$ while keeping scalar curvature larger than $\kappa-\delta$.
+$T$ is a tensor that measures the obstruction to the bundle having totally geodesic fibers.
+By construction, the fibers are totally geodesic so $T = 0$ and $n$ is the mean curvature vector and so vanishes when $T$ vanishes. $A$ is O'Neill's integrability tensor and it measures the integrability of the horizontal distribution, i.e., when $A$ vanishes the horizontal distribution is integrable.
+Therefore, we have

+We want to deform $\tilde{g}$ through Riemannian submersions to one with a base metric $g^p_1$ while keeping scalar curvature larger than $\kappa+\Lambda_n-\frac{1}{j}$.
 This can be done because the deformation occurs on a compact interval and we can shrink $\eta$ to make $\hat{R}$ arbitrarily large.
-Finally, we can perform another homotopy through Riemannian submersions to the product metric $g^p_1+g^{q-1}_a$ again by shrinking $\eta$ if necessary in order to preserve the scalar curvature bound. \end{proof}
+We just need to ensure when we shrink $\eta$ that the $|A|$ term does not grow.
+This follows from the canonical variation formula \cite[Chapter 9]{Bes} which states that if we shrink the fiber metric by $t$ then the scalar curvature of the new submersion metric $\tilde{R}_t$ satisfies